Julie Taymor: Theatre

 Back in New York from Indonesia, Taymor remounted Tirai at La MaMa in 1980.
 Her next project, The Haggadah, came from the desire of The Public Theater director Joseph Papp to create an annual Passover pageant that would be culturally inclusive.
 In 1984, Taymor worked in collaboration with Theatre for a New Audience on a 60-minute version of A Midsummer Night's Dream presented at The Public Theater.
 Two years later, she directed her first Shakespeare play, The Tempest, for Theatre for a New Audience.
-She went on to direct three other productions at that theatre, including The Taming of the Shrew, Titus Andronicus and The Green Bird by Gozzi.
+She went on to direct three other productions at that theatre: The Taming of the Shrew, Titus Andronicus and The Green Bird by Carlo Gozzi.
 She later adapted Tempest and Titus into major motion pictures.

 Taymor is known for a distinct visual style, with extensive use of puppets and masks, developed largely from her time in Indonesia working with Teatr Loh.